 6.28 Demarcation of Control Flow [EOJ]

-This vulnerability is not applicable to Ada as the Ada syntax describes several types of compound statements that are associated with control flow including if statements, loop statements, case statements, select statements, and extended return statements.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.28 is not applicable to Ada as the Ada syntax describes several types of compound statements that are associated with control flow including if statements, loop statements, case statements, select statements, and extended return statements.
 Each of these forms of compound statements require unique syntax that marks the end of the compound statement.

 6.29 Loop Control Variables [TEX]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as Ada defines a for loop where the number of iterations is controlled by a loop control variable (called a loop parameter).
+With the exception of unsafe programming (see 4 Language concepts), The vulnerability as described in ISO/IEC 24772-1 clause 6.29 is not applicable to Ada as Ada defines a for loop where the number of iterations is controlled by a loop control variable (called a loop parameter).
 This value has a constant view and cannot be updated within the sequence of statements of the body of the loop.

 6.30 Off-by-one Error [XZH]

 6.30.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 clause 6.30 is mitigated by Ada.

 Confusion between the need for < and <= or > and >= in a test.